 You can get a discount

-From July 1, rebates will be available to anyone purchasing an EV or plug-in hybrid EV — up to $8,625 for new vehicles and up to $3,450 for used.
+Rebates are available to anyone purchasing an EV or plug-in hybrid EV — up to $8,625 for new vehicles and up to $3,450 for used.

 The discount applies to cars with a star safety rating of at least three, and under $80,000.

-EVs are exempt from road user charges too
+EVs are exempt from Road User Charges too

 Six reasons to go electric